-- A recovery curriculum to be in place for all pupils that focusses on mental health, wellbeing and ability to reintegrate into normal schooling - Identify individual pupil progress since lockdown began (through baseline assessments in Aut1), and adjust class and individual planning accordingly - Foster an environment in which pupils continue to feel safe, and in which all types of bullying, discrimination and peer-on-peer abuse (including but not exclusive to racial or gender based) - online or offline - are not accepted and are dealt with quickly, consistently and effectively whenever they occur - All members of the community, including but not exclusive to pupils, parents, staff and governors, are highly sensitive to the challenges of a changing world and understand how they can be agents of change for good - Explore how a range of enrichment provision (clubs, wrap-around care etc.) can be maintained considering constraints of Covid-19 regulations. - Make improvements to school buildings as part of CIF process (prioritising fire safety and electrical improvements and water quality). - Improvements to the premises to ensure buildings enable continuous learning to take place in an attractive environment.
+- Identify individual pupil progress since lockdown began (through baseline assessments in Aut1), and adjust class and individual planning accordingly. - Foster an environment in which pupils continue to feel safe, and in which all types of bullying, discrimination and peer-on-peer abuse (including but not exclusive to racial or gender based) online or offline are not accepted and are dealt with quickly, consistently and effectively whenever they occur. - All members of the community, including but not exclusive to pupils, parents, staff and governors, are highly sensitive to the challenges of a changing world and understand how they can be agents of change for good. - Explore how a range of enrichment provision (clubs, wrap-around care etc.) can be developed. - Make improvements to school buildings as part of CIF process (prioritising fire safety and electrical improvements and water quality). - Improvements to the premises to ensure buildings enable continuous learning to take place in an attractive environment.